Bristol Brownie

 The Bristol Type 91 Brownie was a light sports aircraft produced in the United Kingdom by the Bristol Aeroplane Company in 1924.
 It was a low-wing cantilever monoplane aircraft of conventional configuration with fixed tailskid undercarriage.
 The pilot and passenger sat in tandem open cockpits.
-It won the £1,000 pound prize for second place at the Lympne light aircraft trials in October 1924.
+It won the £1,000 prize for second place at the Lympne light aircraft trials in October 1924.